How Much Do MP’s Earn Annually?

 |total annual income (Conservative Stephen Harper)||$317,574|

 * Wow 😯 That’s pretty much the net income.
-If you subtract a few hundred or thousand dollar for party membership and government due if any, the net income is still impressive.
-If you consider pensions, severance package, and other benefits (health / dental / prescription / etc), that can add up pretty fast.
+If you subtract a few hundred or thousand dollars for party membership and government due, if any, the net income is still impressive.
+If you consider pensions, severance packages, and other benefits (health/dental/prescription / etc.), that can quickly add up.

 Wait…add $24,420 to Harper’s salary if he’s the Chief Government Whip.

 Still yet…add another $11,165 to Harper’s salary if he’s the Caucus Chair.

 The prime minister can live in a subsidized house with free rent at 24 Sussex Drive, Ottawa.

 No wonder every politician wants to be Prime Minister!!! 😯 😯** In case you’re curious about how much Barack Obama makes annually, here it is: The President of the United States earns a $400,000 annual salary, along with a $50,000 annual expense account, a $100,000 non-taxable travel account, and $19,000 for entertainment.
 The salary is in effect starting in 2001 and hasn’t changed since.

 The official Opposition leader also enjoys a free-rental house at 541 Acacia Avenue, Parliament Hill, Stornoway.
 The Governor-General resides at Rideau Hall, and the Speaker of House lives at the “Farm” in Gatineau.

 How Much Do Ministers Make?

 * The same salary as the opposition leader!
 This means…the more ministers Harper has, the more taxpayers have to pay to feed them!!!